Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols: Anonymity Model

 In the current protocol, contact duration thresholds are set through software configuration rather than part of the cryptographic specification.
 By providing a cryptographically guaranteed contact duration threshold, we are able to limit information exposure before that threshold is met.

 We propose that the Rolling Proximity Identifiers (RPIs) are rotated at the same frequency as the minimum contact threshold.
 Contact events are registered by computing a hash of the current RPI and one of the previous RPI value, we refer to this as a Consistent Contact Identifier (CCI).
-To identify exposures later, a user can search for these CCIs from a remote server.
+To identify exposures later, these CCIs are searched from a remote server.

-Where RPIs generated from a device during the course of a day are represented as $RPIs = \{i_1, i_2,..., i_n\}$, a CCI for a given period can be computed as $CCI = HKDF(i_n, i_{n-1})$, where $HKDF$ refers to the HKDF hash function used by the \cite{applegoogle} protocol (adopted from IETF RFC 5869).
+Where RPIs generated from a device during the course of a day are represented as $RPIs = \{i_1, i_2,..., i_n\}$, a CCI for a given period can be computed as $CCI = HKDF(i_n, i_{n-k}), k \geq 1$ where $k$ is the number of RPI steps required to achieve the minimum contact threshold and $HKDF$ refers to the HKDF hash function used by the \cite{applegoogle} protocol (adopted from IETF RFC 5869).
+Where multiple steps are required, $k$ may be defined as a set of values.

-As an alternative configuration; in the event that the minimum contact threshold is higher than the interval used to rotate the Rolling Proximity Identifiers (RPIs), a CCI should instead be computed as $CCI = HKDF(i_n, i_{n-k}), k \geq 1$ where $k$ is the number of RPI steps required to achieve the minimum contact threshold.

 In lieu of a user downloading a list of Temporary Exposure Keys from users who are exposed to the virus, we propose users instead obtain a list of CCIs of exposed users.
 This prevents a user being identified as exposed unless the interaction was for the minimum contact duration threshold and constrains any tracking to the period of time around the immediate contact.
-By {\it cross hashing} RPIs together, we are able to achieve a minimum time using standard cryptographic primitives.
+By {\it cross hashing} RPIs together, we achieve a minimum time guarantee using standard cryptographic primitives.

+If only the RPIs are broadcast (as is the case in the current protocol) and there are no changes made to the Bluetooth protocol - the number of possible CCIs increases exponentially.
+To mitigate this performance disadvantage, we propose a simple change to the beacon broadcast by the devices.
+The devices currently broadcast the 16 byte RPI key; instead we broadcast a $12$ byte RPI key, allowing up to two lots of $2$ byte CCI prefixes to also be broadcast acting as a signature.
+These signatures allow the device to rapidly compute which RPIs produce valid CCIs and discard nonsensical values.
+The token that is broadcast is shown in Fig \ref{fig:broadcast}.
+Such signatures are simply generated by the device computing the $CCI$ value for one and two intervals in the past and truncating the value to $2$ bytes.

+Algorithm \ref{alg:validate} shows how this approach can be utilised to identify which CCIs should be stored as valid values, and looked for in the event they become positive later.
+As the RPI and signature pair can be represented in $14$ bytes, there is a minor decrease in entropy from the old $16$ byte RPI value, but should should not cause any issues in ordinary usage \cite{ali2020practical}.
+As the $2$ byte signature is capable of storing $65,536$ distinct values, there is a small risk of a collision, but this would merely result in a small amount of excess nonsensical data being stored on a users device.